Colonial America Unit Study American Girl Felicity Fields of Daisies

 +American Girl Felicity Paper Dolls

-Reading Comprehension Think!
+*Reading Comprehension Ideas:

 *Reading Comprehension Worksheets